elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-the-default-mode-network-and-potential-control-network-contribute-to-attention.md

 url: /learn/psychology/questions/how-do-the-default-mode-network-and-potential-control-network-contribute-to-attention
 score: -1.0
 related_article1:
-    id: 164553
+    id: 164563
-    title: What is the significance of competition and integration between neural networks in cognitive processing?
+    title: >-
+        How does the transition from controlled to automatic processes occur?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-competition-and-integration-between-neural-networks-in-cognitive-processing
+    url: /learn/psychology/questions/how-does-the-transition-from-controlled-to-automatic-processes-occur
 related_article2:
-    id: 164553
+    id: 164558
-    title: What is the significance of competition and integration between neural networks in cognitive processing?
+    title: >-
+        What are the main research methods used in cognitive neuroscience, and how do they differ?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-competition-and-integration-between-neural-networks-in-cognitive-processing
+    url: /learn/psychology/questions/what-are-the-main-research-methods-used-in-cognitive-neuroscience-and-how-do-they-differ
 related_article3:
     id: 164560
+    title: >-
-    title: What are the symptoms and causes of perseveration and environmental dependency syndrome?
+        What are the symptoms and causes of perseveration and environmental dependency syndrome?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-symptoms-and-causes-of-perseveration-and-environmental-dependency-syndrome
 related_article4:
-    id: 164550
+    id: 164552
-    title: What are the main components of executive function, and how do they contribute to cognitive processes?
+    title: >-
+        How do automatic and controlled processes differ in neural networks?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-components-of-executive-function-and-how-do-they-contribute-to-cognitive-processes
+    url: /learn/psychology/questions/how-do-automatic-and-controlled-processes-differ-in-neural-networks
 related_article5:
-    id: 164553
+    id: 164554
-    title: What is the significance of competition and integration between neural networks in cognitive processing?
+    title: >-
+        How do visual and auditory processing contribute to sensory processing in cognitive processes?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-competition-and-integration-between-neural-networks-in-cognitive-processing
+    url: /learn/psychology/questions/how-do-visual-and-auditory-processing-contribute-to-sensory-processing-in-cognitive-processes
 ---

 &nbsp;